Helperbird/website/src/pages/features/notes.md

 url: features/notes/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Note Organizer helps you keep all your sticky notes, highlights, and text in one place.
-Easily access your notes from any device.
+Helperbird's Note Organizer keeps all your sticky notes, highlights, and text in one convenient place.
+It allows you to easily access, edit, and organize your notes from any device, helping you stay productive and focused.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Stay Organized

-Keep all your notes, highlights, and text sorted and easy to find.
+**Stay Organized:** Keep all your notes, highlights, and text sorted and easy to find in one place.

-### Easy Access

-Access your notes from any device because they are stored online.
+**Easy Access:** Access your notes anytime, anywhere, as they are stored online.

-### Save Time

-Quickly find the information you need without searching through multiple sources.
+**Save Time:** Quickly locate the information you need without searching through multiple sources.

-### Export Notes

-Export your notes in different file formats for future use.
+**Export Notes:** Export your notes in different file formats for sharing or future use.

-### Improve Productivity

-Have all your important information in one place to boost your productivity.
+**Boost Productivity:** Have all your important information in one place to make your workflow smoother and more efficient.

+---

+## Who Is It For?

+**Students and Researchers:** Keep notes, highlights, and extracted text organized for easy reference.

+**Professionals:** Manage work-related notes and ideas in one centralized location.

+**Writers:** Store and access drafts, ideas, and inspirations effortlessly.

+**Anyone Who Takes Notes:** Perfect for anyone who wants to keep their information organized and accessible.

+---

 ## Features

 - View notes saved from the web.
 - See the time and date of each note.
 - Capture ideas and inspiration in notes, voice, and pictures.
 - Save notes from any website.
 - View your highlights and extracted text.
 - View your sticky notes.
 - Edit, delete, and organize your notes.

-## Is This a Free Helperbird Feature?

-No, this is a premium feature included in Helperbird Pro.